 (Continuation of Question 5/9

 Motivation Continued studies on residential gateway and set-top box for the reception of advanced content1 distribution services include all aspects of residential gateway and set-top box with connectivity to the home network, including service definition, architecture, and specifications.
 NOTE 1 – The ITU Terminology database defines "content" as "program material and related information of any variety".
 The future service environment will be both IP- and broadcast-based.
 It will be highly interactive, and standardized technology will be critical in creating a convenient and interoperable solution for the consumer.
 Because there are many broadcast and IP services available, a variety of functions will be required by devices in the home.
 Due to considerations of consumer cost and convenience, it is desirable that these functions be integrated into a single device.
 In order to provide this wide variety of services in a manner that is acceptable to service providers, consumers, and content providers, it is important to standardize a number of critical areas.
 These include security, conditional access, protection against unauthorized copying, protection against unauthorized redistribution ("redistribution control"), device provisioning and management, quality of service, user interface, application program interface (API), etc. Furthermore, it can be foreseen that the various services within the scope of Study Group 9, that home users will be able to access over the digital television infrastructure, may be based on various service platforms (middle-wares) that support proprietary applications.
 An architecture would be necessary to bundle these middle-wares and to assure cross-platform2 and multi-platform3 operation among them.
 It would be very convenient to users if the residential gateway and set-top box would be designed to exchange middleware dynamically and to navigate among applications that users can access, or at least among the most widely employed ones.
 NOTE 2 – The term cross-platform refers to communications between different platforms within the home network environment, which have different applications residing within them.
 These communications are controlled by systems which primarily reside within one or more of the platforms.
 NOTE 3 – The term multi-platform refers to communications between different platforms, which have the same or similar applications.
 These communications are primarily controlled by systems within the cable operator's network.
 Considering the rapid development of HDR (High Dynamic Range), UHDTV (ultra high definition television), multi-screen, cloud computing, big data, IoT (internet of things)/M2M(machine to machine) and SmartHome related technologies and their emerging applications and deployment within cable industry, residential gateway and set-top box will provide support for such kinds of applications and services on demand with enhanced functionalities and APIs embedded.
-This Question also plans to discuss requirements and include considerations on accessibility, so that residential gateways and set-top boxes will provide support for such kinds of capabilities.
 Question Study items to be considered include, but are not limited to:

 What architecture will be required for the future residential gateway and set top box (STB)?